DaikonWeb/topinambur/README.md

 # Autorize a request
-You can also make a post request to send a multipart data file along with some fields.
+You can also make an authorized request with base and bearer authentication.

 You can also implement your own auth method implementing the `AuthorizationStrategy` interface.